Bread and Its Spiritual Significance

 Luke carried the theme of breaking bread together over to his other book, The Acts of the Apostles."
 The gospel writer emphasizes the spiritual significance of bread along with its physical qualities.

 John did not write a synoptic gospel.
 Instead, he wrote about the person of Jesus where Jesus is referred to by seven "I am" statements.
 Jesus calls Himself the Bread of Life in the gospel of John.

 John's gospel, like the other three gospels, points to a special meaning concerning bread.
 The disciple of Jesus treats bread as a source of nourishment for the whole world both physically and spiritually.

-There are many types of breads today in the grocery stores.
+There are many types of bread today in the grocery stores.
 People also have been making their own bread for many years.
-In some household, especially in country homes, learning to make bread from scratch is a right of passage for young girls.
+In some households, especially in country homes, learning to make bread from scratch is a right of passage for young girls.

 It is no wonder Oprah Winfrey says she loves bread in a Weight Watchers ad.
 She has so many to choose from.